kehantan/labbook/docs/cell_culture/cryo.rst

 Procedure
 ---------
 #.
-Trypsinise the cells from culture flask.
+Trypsinise the cells from culture flask. :ref:`My target`

     Refer to the 'trypsinise' section.